eclipsesrl/udesly-docs/docs/shopify-product-page.md

 ---
-id: shopify-product-items
+id: shopify-product-page
-title: Product Items
+title: Product Page
 ---

-This guide contains all the items you can assign to a product of your Shopify store.
-They must be used in a Collection List inside the **Product page.**
+These items can be used only in the page set as **Product page**.
+Product page must have the following attribute entered on the body:

+> page=product

 #### Title
 It's the title of the product and can be added to any text element, will also add the link if set on a link text.